Kurento/bugtracker/README.md

 * Read the documentation: If the answer is in the documentation, the answer will be “Read the documentation”... one mail round wasted
-* Webrtc is working in your target browser? you can check that here
+* Webrtc is working in your target browser? use the [WebRTC test page]
 * Is it working on a different browser

 * If you are using TURN/STUN, make sure it is working using this [STUN/TURN testing] page